 Coming of Age

-Star Wars – A New Hope and its subsequent films are coming of age stories, bringing together key themes of isolation, youth rebellion and belonging with a coming of age journey for Luke, Leia and Han.
+Star Wars – A New Hope and its subsequent films are also coming of age stories.
+Bringing together key themes of isolation, youth rebellion and belonging with a coming of age journey for Luke, Leia and Han.
 We see our rebellion find belonging and voice in each other, discovering the roots of their identities in unison.
-Our orphaned and isolated Hero (Luke) lives with a vision of his absent father as being a hero who fought for justice and freedom, something later brought into stark reality in Empire Strikes Back; the crisis point in Luke’s coming of age journey.
+Our orphaned and isolated Hero (Luke) lives with a vision of his absent father as being a hero who fought for justice and freedom.
+Something later brought into stark reality in Empire Strikes Back.
+The crisis point in Luke’s coming of age journey.

 The coming of age journey does not stop with Luke, we see Leia as a passionate political force, the loss of her home world only strengthening her resolve to initiate change at any cost.
 While with Han we see a young man giving up his drifter lifestyle of low level crime in favour of concepts and ideas he can truly believe in.
 While neither Leia nor Han receive the same level attention we see in Luke, they are also lost young people achieving a home through shared beliefs and a desire for change.

 At this point, it is also interesting to note that Luke’s coming of age journey through the Star Wars trilogy is echoed in the prequels.
 Anakin follows the same path in reverse, with the passion of youth leading to darkness.
-This is a tough sell for an audience who had previously seen youth as a power for good and change in the original trilogy.
+A tough sell for an audience who had previously seen youth as a power for good and change in the original trilogy.

 Star Wars was not only a technical and visual triumph, it played into the notion of young people being a force for change in a society where young people’s views were diverging from the parental influence.
-Youth rebellion and involvement in political action are central to the core delivery of a film that not only encourages young people to believe they can challenge power, but also asks young people what kind of world (or universe) they wish to live in.
+Youth rebellion and involvement in political action are central to the core delivery of a film.
+Not only encouraging young people to believe they can challenge power, but also asking them what kind of world (or universe) they want to live in.